AIS-22/UNI-AIS-BiometricSystems/README.md

         - PROTECT ![image](plots/PROTECT/conf_matrix_cnnParams_resnet18_PROTECT_ganSeperator.png)
         - SCUT ![image](plots/SCUT/conf_matrix_cnnParams_resnet18_SCUT_ganSeperator.png)
     - The models learn the fingerprints of the different gans (genuinie vs synthetic)
         - We can conclued this is generally not the case.
-The models are not able to distinguish between genuine and spoofed images when the fingerprint is removed (genuinie vs synthetic with removed fingerprint)
+The models are able to distinguish between genuine and spoofed images even when the fingerprint is removed (genuinie vs synthetic with removed fingerprint)
         - However there are exceptions.
             - PLUS drit 003 peak removal ![](plots/PLUS/conf_matrix_PLUS_003_genuine_spoofed_synthethic_drit_peak.png)
             - PLUS drit 004 mean removed ![](plots/PLUS/conf_matrix_PLUS_004_genuine_spoofed_synthethic_drit_mean.png)